 Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
-In the US and Canada this would be a Company Code as defined in ATIS-0300251 [Ref 3].
+In the United States and Canada this would be a Company Code as defined in ATIS-0300251 [Ref 3].

-Service Provider Code (SPC) Token: An authority token that can be used by a SHAKEN Service Provider during the certificate ordering process to demonstrate to the STI-CA that the requesting SP has authority over the identity information contained in the TN Authorization List extension of the requested STI Certificate.
-The SPC Token complies with the structure of the TNAuthList Authority Token defined by draft-ietf-acme-authority-token-tnauthlist, TNAuthList profile of ACME Authority Token, but with the restriction for SHAKEN where the TNAuthList value contained in the token’s "atc" claim identifies a single Service Provider Code.
+Service Provider Code (SPC) Token: An authority token that can be used by a SHAKEN Service Provider during the STI certificate ordering process to demonstrate to the STI-CA that the requesting SP has authority over the identity information contained in the TN Authorization List extension of the requested STI Certificate.
+The SPC Token complies with the structure of the TNAuthList Authority Token defined by draft-ietf-acme-authority-token-tnauthlist, TNAuthList profile of ACME Authority Token, but with the restriction for SHAKEN where the TNAuthList value contained in the token’s value in the "atc" claim identifies a single Service Provider Code.

 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [Ref 9].